 We value diversity in our Pediatric Residency Training Program because we know diversity improves patient care and enhances our educational mission.

-That’s why we welcome medical students who are Underrepresented in Medicine (URM) from U.S. medical schools to apply for our subinternship.
+That’s why we welcome medical students who are Underrepresented in Medicine (URiM) from U.S. medical schools to apply for our subinternship.

 The goal of our program is to expose underrepresented senior medical students from outside institutions to clinical training in our academic pediatrics program.

 Benefits of the program:

 - $1,000 stipend for travel and living expenses

 - Residency interview with Nationwide Children’s pediatric residency program during the experience

 - You have a home, become part of the family and really get to know the team

 - Four-week inpatient subinternship experience at a free-standing quaternary-care, nationally recognized pediatric institution